willfind/guidedtrack-syntax-highlighting-plugins/readme.md

 Syntax highlighters for the GuidedTrack language.

-Currently available for Atom and Sublime.
+Currently available for Atom, Sublime, and Visual Studio Code.

 The Atom grammar is constructed in Textmate, and may work for other editors as well.